 Refer to this comprehensive step-by-step guide for configuring a cost report in Jira using the Performance Trend gadget:

-Step 1: Begin by selecting “Resolved” issues and specifying the desired time period for analysis within your Data Source.
+Step 1: Begin by selecting “Work Logged” date field and specifying the desired time period for analysis within the Data Source.

 Step 2: Select ‘Formula’ for your metric calculation.

-Step 3: Add the metric ‘Σ Time Spent (h)’ as a parameter in the formula.
+Step 3: Add the metric ‘Work log time (h)’ as a parameter in the formula.

-Step 5: Define the formula equation as ‘P1 * 30’, representing “Time Spent x Hourly rare,” with a assumed cost per hour of 30 USD.
+Step 4: Define the formula equation as ‘P1*30’, representing “Work log time x Hourly rate,” with an assumed cost per hour of 30 USD.

-Step 9: Establish the starting point from which the calculated metric value will be divided for each subsequent x-axis item.
+Step 8: Establish the initial value from which the calculated metric value will decrease.

-Step 10: Activate the Target section and select the ‘Fixed’ tab.
-Opt for the ‘Burndown’ option to evaluate the result for each x-axis item against the target.
+Step 9: Activate the Target section and select the ‘Fixed’ tab.
+Opt for the ‘Burndown’ option to track progress from target level to 0.

-Step 12: Set the target as negative by switching ‘Exceeding is’ to ‘Bad’.
-This implies that achieved values above the target value will be marked in red, indicating a negative result.
+Step 11: Switch the ‘Exceeding is’ to ‘Bad’.
+This implies that achieved values above the target level will be marked in red, indicating a negative result.

-Step 13: Enable the ‘Warning threshold’.
-This will color values above the threshold and below the target in amber.
+Step 13: (Optional) Enable the ‘Warning threshold’ to color values above the threshold and below the target in amber.

 Watch the comprehensive step-by-step configuration video: